 Since each patient experiences Parkinson's symptoms uniquely, accurate assessment of symptoms and medication efficacy is essential to enable specialists to evaluate disease progression and patient response to interventions [12].
 Typically, Parkinson’s patients receive holistic care from a multidisciplinary team of professionals, including neurologists, movement disorder specialists, physiotherapists, psychologists, and dietitians, aimed at improving the independence and quality of life of Parkinson's patients [13].
 Monitoring and evaluating Parkinson's symptoms and disease progression are primarily based on medical history, self-reported data, and neurological assessments such as the Unified Parkinson's Disease Rating Scale (UPDRS).

 The system we are researching is designed to be personalized for a specific patient and is based on data collected in a previous project focused on patient data gathering.
 This dataset includes detailed information about the patient's daily routine, such as mealtimes and contents, sleep and wake times, physical activities performed, medication schedules and types, and records of relevant symptoms.
 However, the collected data is currently presented in a raw and unstructured form, necessitating pre-processing to make it suitable for use with advanced analytical tools.
-Table 1 presents the data that is collected by the patient and how it is presented currently
+Table 1 presents the data collected by the patient and how it is currently presented .

 Table 1.
 Patient data